applied-systems-biology/jipipe-website/content/documentation/result-analysis.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-ACAQ5 stores its results in a user-defined *output folder*.
+JIPipe stores its results in a user-defined *output folder*.
 After clicking
-{{< icon name="fa-cog" size="medium" >}} **Run** (located at the top right corner of a project window) ACAQ5 will query the output folder from you.
+{{< icon name="fa-cog" size="medium" >}} **Run** (located at the top right corner of a project window) JIPipe will query the output folder from you.
 You can also generate a random folder that will be located on your operating system's temporary directory by clicking the <img class="inline-image" src="/img/icons/random.png" /> button.

 After confirming the settings by clicking {{< icon name="fa-cog" size="medium" >}} **Run now**,
-ACAQ5 will start processing the pipeline.
+JIPipe will start processing the pipeline.

 ![Run settings UI](/img/documentation/run-ui.png)